 2. The PINE establishes direct connection with the PEGC using the parameters obtained in management procedure addresses KI#3.
 The direct connection could be WiFi, BT, PC5, etc.

-3. The PINE sends relay request over application layer to the PEGC.
-The parameters for visiting the PEGC over application layer can be obtained over application layer in solution 8 addresses to KI#3.
+3. The PEMC sends relay request over application layer to the PINMF, e.g., via web portal, an example of PEMC awareness of the connection establishment between PINE and PEGC is described in clause 6.8.2.3 of solution #8.

-4. The PEGC sends relay request over application layer to the PINMF.
-The parameters for visiting the PINMF over application layer can be obtained over application layer in solution 8 addresses to KI#3.
-The PEGC requests the PINMF with the Assistance Info relate to the PINE, e.g. MAC address, IP address that used between the PINE and the PEGC.

-5. The PINMF authorizes the request and sends Create/Update/Delete Association Request (GPSI, [UE address, DNN/S-NSSAI], PIN ID, U2N Routing Info, [Framed Route Info], Assistance Info) to the NEF if authorization succeeds.
+4. The PINMF authorizes the request and sends Create/Update/Delete Relay Request (SUPI, [UE address, DNN/S-NSSAI], PIN ID, U2N Routing Info, [Framed Route Info], Assistance Info, DNAI) to the PCF via N5 interface if authorization succeeds.
 The U2N Routing Info includes packet filters that the PEGC is able to relay and may include service requirements for the PINE associated with the packet filters.
 If it is the first time for creating the association for the PEGC, the Framed Route Info may be included and used by the SMF to configure framed routing as described in clause 5.6.14 of TS 23.501 [2] for the PDU Session of the PEGC.

-6. The NEF may interact with PCF for setting DNAI and may change the Framed Route Info to the PDU Session of the PEGC.
+5. The PCF may change the Framed Route Info to the PDU Session of the PEGC, which is used for the traffic relay of PINEs behind the PEGC.
+In case of Framed Route is used, the IPv6 delegation or SMF assigned IP (step 9) for PINEs behind the PEGC may be used.

-7. The procedure described in clause 4.3.5 of TS 23.502 [3] may be performed to change the serving SMF that supports PIN according to the DNAI.
+The procedure described in clause 4.3.5 of TS 23.502 [3] may be performed to change the serving SMF that supports PIN according to the DNAI.
 The SMF uses the Framed Route Info to configure framed routing as described in clause 5.6.14 of TS 23.501 [2] with the UPF for the PDU Session of the PEGC.

-8. If the PEGC has subscribed to be in a group that includes the member of the PEGC and the PEMC, the SMF initiates SMF-NEF connection setup with NEF similar as described in clauses 4.25.2 and 5.2.6.15 of TS 23.502 [3], the difference is that the subscription data includes "NEF ID for PIN" instead of "NEF ID for NIDD", and the name of "NIDD information" is changed to "PIN information" that contains same thing, i.e. GPSI and AF ID.

-9. The NEF sends Create/Update/Delete Association Request (SUPI, PIN ID, U2N Routing Info, Assistance Info) to the SMF.
+6. The PCF sends Create/Update/Delete Relay Request (SUPI, PIN ID, U2N Routing Info, Assistance Info) to the SMF.

-10. The SMF may trigger authentication and authorization procedure between PINE and UDM, or between PINE and external DN-AAA, via the PEGC, i.e. the SMF sends EAP Identity Request to the PINE.
+7. The SMF may trigger authentication and authorization procedure between PINE and UDM, or between PINE and external DN-AAA, via the PEGC, i.e. the SMF sends EAP Identity Request to the PINE.
 EAP framework is used for the authentication and authorization.